kprasadvnsi/tang-doc/content/getting-started/requirements/_index.en.md

 ## Getting Example Code

-Lichee Tang comes with a lot of examples.
+Tang Primer comes with a lot of examples.
 They can be downloaded from [here](https://github.com/Lichee-Pi/Tang_FPGA_Examples).

 ## Other Resources